JorisAR/portfolio/content/posts/_index.md

 featured_image: '/images/banner.png'
 description: ""
 ---
-These are my main projects I have worked on over the years.
+These are some of my projects I have worked on over the years.